Bahnhofstr. 29

 Vilshofen an der Donau

-It is only a good kilometre from the old town to Schweiklberg Abbey.
+It's only a good kilometre from the old town to Schweiklberg Abbey.
 But it's a tough one.
-The monastery is perched on a mountain more than 50 metres above the city.
+The abbey is enthroned on a mountain more than 50 metres above the town.

-Schweiklberg Abbey is a monastery of the Benedictine monks and is still run by them today.
-The buildings date from between 1905 and 1925.
-A special eye-catcher is the Trinity Church built in Art Nouveau style with its two 51-metre-high towers.
-The monastery complex includes a school, library and guest house, but also businesses such as a market garden, candle factory, distillery and a cafeteria with a sun terrace.
-You can buy the monastery's products in the monastery shop.
-Among them is the "Schweiklberger Geist", an old household remedy that is only produced here.
+Schweiklberg Abbey is a monastery of Benedictine monks and is still run by them today.
+The buildings date back to between 1905 and 1925 and the Trinity Church, built in Art Nouveau style with its two 51 metre high towers, is a particular eye-catcher.
+The monastery complex includes a school, library and guest house, as well as businesses such as a nursery, candle factory, distillery and a cafeteria with a sun terrace.
+Products from the monastery can be purchased in the monastery shop.
+These include the "Schweiklberger Geist", an old household remedy that is only produced here.

-The Benedictines see their main task in missions and often travel to Africa, where they help build schools and hospitals.
-For their projects, the brothers organise a weekly flea market.
-Over the decades, the monks have collected gifts and souvenirs from their mission trips.
-Some of the unique items can be seen today in the monastery's Africa Museum.
+The Benedictines see their main task as missionary work and often travel to Africa, where they help to build schools and hospitals.
+The brothers organise a weekly flea market for their projects.
+The monks have collected gifts and souvenirs from their mission trips over the decades.
+Some of the unique items are now on display in the monastery's Africa Museum.

 Schweiklberg 1